 Junior Meltus Colour and Sugar Free Expectorant Side Effects

 Note: This document contains side effect information about guaifenesin.
-Some of the dosage forms listed on this page may not apply to the brand name Junior Meltus Colour and Sugar Free Expectorant.
+Some dosage forms listed on this page may not apply to the brand name Junior Meltus Colour and Sugar Free Expectorant.

 Along with its needed effects, guaifenesin (the active ingredient contained in Junior Meltus Colour and Sugar Free Expectorant) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.